 At Brightspot, everything for us starts and centers around search, which is an persistent feature that's available wherever you are in the CMS.
 No need to go digging through folders like you might do in clunky legacy CMS solutions, while every search is powered with asset-specific filters to let you quickly and seamlessly find what you need.

-Taking it a step further, Brightspot's powerful search tool—available in both our Brightspot GO and enterprise CMS offerings—lets you quickly view and understand information for any given asset, including where and how often it's being used throughout your entire digital ecosystem.
+Taking it a step further, Brightspot's powerful search-driven UI lets you quickly view and understand information for any given asset, including where and how often it's being used throughout your entire digital ecosystem.

 Integrations with AI-powered tools like Amazon Rekogniton can give you suggestions for related tags and metadata for various assets, while federated search capabilities let editors and marketers quickly source media assets via third-party vendors like Getty Images and Shutterstock, all directly within the CMS at the asset level.